-While Romania's participation in WWII as an ally to Nazi Germany had devastating consequences to its entire population, its Jewish residents suffered most (see p.
-15 of History and Myth).
-Emigration, deportation. death starvation and disease, and murder reduced the Jewish community's population bv almost 500,000.
+While Romania's participation in WWII as an ally to Nazi Germany had devastating consequences to its entire population, its Jewish residents suffered most (see History and Emigration.
+Mvth). deportation, death from starvation and disease. and murder reduced the Jewish community's population bv almost 500.000.
 At war's end in 1945, just 315,000 Jews remained in Romania, their property confiscated and many places of worship destroyed.